9506hqwy/openstack_study_notes/installation/controller/database.md

       SERVERS IN PRODUCTION USE!
 PLEASE READ EACH STEP CAREFULLY!

 In order to log into MariaDB to secure it, we'll need the current password for the root user.
-If you've just installed MariaDB, and you haven't set the root password yet, the password will be blank, so you should just press enter here.
+If you've just installed MariaDB, and haven't set the root password yet, you should just press enter here.

 Enter current password for root (enter for none):
 OK, successfully used password, moving on...

-Setting the root password ensures that nobody can log into the MariaDB root user without the proper authorisation.
+Setting the root password or using the unix_socket ensures that nobody can log into the MariaDB root user without the proper authorisation.

+You already have your root account protected, so you can safely answer 'n'.

+Switch to unix_socket authentication [Y/n]
+Enabled successfully!
+Reloading privilege tables..
+ ...
+Success!

+You already have your root account protected, so you can safely answer 'n'.

-Set root password?
+Change the root password?
 [Y/n]
 New password:
 Re-enter new password:
 Password updated successfully!